St Peters Lutheran College: Choirs

 Touring is an essential part of St Peters ensembles.
-Currently, the senior ensembles (St Peters Symphonic Winds, St Peters Soloists and St Peters Chorale) participate in a international tour every 3 years (in alternating years).
+Currently, the senior ensembles (St Peters Symphonic Winds, St Peters Soloists and St Peters Chorale) participate in an international tour every 3 years (in alternating years).
 Recent tours include the 2023 Symphonic Winds to US/Canada and 2023 Soloists Tour to Japan, and the 2024 Chorale Tour to UK/Germany/Austria.

 Aside from regular performances of these ensembles, since 2015 St Peters has hosted some of Australia's most talented musicians and ensembles including: Deep Blue Orchestra, Dragon, James Morrison, Katie Noonan, Leo Sayer, Grace Knight, Greta Bradman, Jane Rutter, Black Sorrows, Ian Moss, The Choir Boys, Idea of North, Nikki Parrott, Monica Trapaga and the Australian String Quartet.

 Every year, music students can audition for one of the two categories, Recital and Concerto in the annual Performer of the Year Competition.
 Students are selected to be in the Finalists who compete in the final competitions.
 Concerto Finalists are accompanied by the St Peters Symphony Orchestra which only performs at this event.